learn-co-students/module-1-code-challenge-round-2-ny-module-1-code-challenge---round-2---mhtn---se---060120-1592410962/README.md

 - `Book#authors`
   - returns an array of all the `Author`s of the `Book`.
 - `Book#author_names`
-  - returns an array of the names of all the `Authors`s who wrote the `Book`.
+  - returns a unique array of the names of all the `Authors`s who wrote the `Book`.

 ##### Author